Nvcq/Nvcq/README.md

 ### 👋 Welcome on my GitHub

-🧑🏻 My name is Nicolas Mopin and I am 21 years old.
+🧑🏻 Nicolas Mopin, 22 years old

-🎓 Currently in 4th year of a bachelor in Web development at IIM PARIS.
+🎓 Graduated of a master in web developement

-✨ Fullstack Web Developer at Aubay
+✨ 3+ years experience